 Glass of champagne upon arrival.
-SilverSmiths also get free parking; GoldSmiths also get a room upgrade upon check-in, if available
+GoldSmiths also get free parking and a room upgrade upon check-in, if available

 Noon.
 Check-in, 4pm.
 Both are flexible, subject to availability.

 Rates include Continental breakfast and nightly wine and cheese.

 In the 1804 carriage house, the original kitchen has been fully restored and updated for cooking classes with the chef, held weekly on Monday evenings and Saturday lunches.
 Contact the concierge in advance to book or to plan a private event.

 At the hotel

 Furnished courtyards and piazzas, 24-hour coffee centre, free WiFi throughout.
-In rooms: flatscreen TV, Nespresso coffee machine, iPod dock, minibar, radio and Malin and Goetz bath products.
+In rooms: flatscreen TV, Nespresso coffee machine, minibar, radio and Malin and Goetz bath products.

 Our favourite rooms

-While the spacious Garden Suites have room for entertaining and open onto a semi-private courtyard, we’re rather partial to the charming and elegant top-floor Anson Suite, with its second-storey piazza and views of Charleston Harbour.
+While the spacious Garden Suites have room for entertaining and open onto a semi-private courtyard, we’re rather partial to the charming and elegant top-floor Anson Suite, with its second-storey piazza.